Korma-Chameleon/spayd/README.md

 # SPAYD (Short Payment Descriptor)

-This library implements taxt processing for the Short Payment Descriptor format (SPAYD or SPD).
+This library implements text processing for the Short Payment Descriptor format (SPAYD or SPD).
 This is a simple text format for requesting payments, mainly used in Czechia and the Slovak Republic.
 It can encode details of the payee, destination account (IBAN), amount etc.